-Lacking any particularly intriguing visuals the excavations required passionate story telling… and eventually, an imposing Roman junction (pathways) reappeared, together with Southern European style villas (brickwork) and a real Roman coin from Kathi’s inexhaustible handbag.
+Lacking any particularly intriguing visuals the excavations required passionate story telling… and eventually, an imposing Roman junction (pathways) reappeared, together with Southern European style villas (brickwork) and a real Roman coin from Kate’s inexhaustible handbag.
 We weren’t far from imagining an ‘Asterix and the Romans’ episode.
 After all, since Vienna started out as a Roman camp, Vindobona, getting an idea about the city’s roots was important.

 A Pestilence Column and A Bombed Cathedral

 Vienna for children.
 Following Empresses, palaces and the Romans, it was time for a pestilence column, so typical for Central European cities.
-I liked the fact that Kathi explained the background of that column but didn’t dwell on boring history.
+I liked the fact that Kate explained the background of that column but didn’t dwell on boring history.
 Instead, she picked out the most interesting bits, such as a relief of the world map missing Australia, and shared the story behind it.

 By the time St. Stephen’s Cathedral came into sight my kids showed the first signs of fatigue.
 It was an original Turkish cannon ball from 1683 that woke them up: Stuck mid way up the cathedral walls it was almost invisible to the unsuspecting eye.
 Likewise, the legend of ‘toothache Jesus’ persisting next to an outside sculpture proved captivating enough for my kids to appreciate a gothic church.

-We were almost done and Kathi agreed to accompany us to our nearby lunch spot Zu Den Drei Hacken.
+We were almost done and Kate agreed to accompany us to our nearby lunch spot Zu Den Drei Hacken.
 On the way we passed one of Mozart’s former work and living spaces, which triggered another hilarious anecdote.

-Talking about St. Stephen’s Kathi and I remembered the cathedral’s stone mason sponsored by Austrian wafer brand Manner.
+Talking about St. Stephen’s Kate and I remembered the cathedral’s stone mason sponsored by Austrian wafer brand Manner.
 My kids laughed their socks off at the picture of the stone mason all dressed up in Manner pink (see photo).